 Jodie McMenamin, Manager of Individual Gifts, joined Project STEP in the fall of 2014.
-Jodie has worked for over 10 years in the arts and culture sector of Boston in development, event planning, and design for various non-profit organizations including the USS Constitution Museum, Arsenal Center for the Arts, and the Massachusetts Cultural Council.
+Jodie has worked for over 10 years in the arts and culture sector of Boston in development for various non-profit organizations including the USS Constitution Museum, Arsenal Center for the Arts, and the Massachusetts Cultural Council.
 Her role at Project STEP includes working with the Executive Director, Board of Trustees, and the Communications & Administrative Coordinator to lead a successful campaign of individual support for the organization’s continued growth and stability.
 In addition to her position with Project STEP, Jodie is a successful urban landscape painter and has exhibited work in over 30 exhibitions in New England.
 Her art has been featured in Boston Magazine, Daily Artspace, Apartment Therapy, and the Boston Weekly Dig.
 Jodie’s work is on permanent reserve at the Boston Public Library, and State Street Bank, and permanent exhibition at Harvard Medical School and Massachusetts General Hospital.
 In addition to her paintings, Jodie is a member of the Fort Point Arts Community and Dorchester Arts Community.
 She studied Industrial Design at the Rochester Institute of Technology, received a Bachelor’s of Fine Arts from the Art Institute of Boston at Lesley University, and a Master’s of Science in Art Administration from Boston University.